cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 ### Part 4: Barycentric coordinates

-**Explain barycentric coordinates in your own words and use an image to aid you in your explanation.
-One idea is to use a svg file that plots a single triangle with one red, one green, and one blue vertex, which should produce a smoothly blended color triangle.**
+**Explain barycentric coordinates in your own words and use an image to aid you in your explanation.**

 Barycentric coordinates are points that represent the proportional distance of a specific point relative to other given points (vertices of the triangle in this case) as a weighted average.